lifepillar/nanoc4-template/README.md

 To build and view your site:

-    nanoc compile
+    bundle exec nanoc compile
-    nanoc view
+    bundle exec nanoc view

 To build a production version of your site, delete the `tmp` folder and type:

-    NANOC_ENV=production nanoc compile
+    NANOC_ENV=production bundle exec nanoc compile

-To update [Font Awesome](http://fortawesome.github.io/Font-Awesome/), download the latest release and put it inside the `static` folder (only the `fonts` and `scss` folders are needed).
+To update [Font Awesome](http://fortawesome.github.io/Font-Awesome/), download the latest release and drop it inside the `static` folder (only the `fonts` and `scss` folders are needed), replacing the existing `font-awesome` folder.

 ## Usage and customization